destairdenbi/training-material/video-tutorials/enrichr.md

 - RNA-Seq analyses can show significant expression levels of hundreds of genes from our analysed samples.
+- Here, we received the results of an RNA-Seq analysis, which a colleague conducted to screen for breast cancer biomarkers.
+- These results consist of a list of significantly expressed genes in tabular format.
-- For this reason, we can use *enrichment analysis* tools to contextualize our findings, and understand the functional biological meaning of the significantly expressed genes.
+- We can use diverse *enrichment analysis* tools to contextualize our findings, and understand the functional biological meaning of the significantly expressed genes.
 - Among the popular tools that are able to perform enrichment analysis, there